uenoB/minissg/packages/vite-plugin-minissg/README.md

    (`minissgReact`) by setting Minissg's `render` option.
 3. Add the React plugin to Minissg's `plugins` option of the above form, not in that of Vite's config.
-   The plugins put here are included in both the server-side and client-side run of Vite, whereas plugins specified in Vite's config are used only in the server-side run.
+   The plugins put here are enabled in both the server-side and client-side run of Vite.

 Write `index.html.jsx` like this: